coleygroup/pyscreener/README.md

 #### Distributing across many nodes
 While the precise instructions for this will vary with HPC cluster architecture, the general idea is to establish a ray cluster between the nodes allocated to your job.
 We have provided a sample SLURM submission script ([run_pyscreener_distributed_example.batch](run_pyscreener_distributed_example.batch)) to achieve this, but you may have to alter some commands depending on your system.
 For more information on this see [here](https://docs.ray.io/en/master/cluster/index.html)

 pyscreener writes a lot of intermediate input and output files (due to the inherent specifications of the underlying docking software.)
 Given that the primary endpoint of pyscreener is a list of ligands and associated scores (rather than the specific binding poses,) these files are written to each node's temporary directory (determined by `tempfile.gettempdir()`) and discarded at the end.
-If you wish to collect these files, pass the `--collect-all` flag in the program arguments or run the `collect_files()` method of your `Screener` object when your screen is complete.
+If you wish to collect these files, pass the `--collect-all` flag in the program arguments or run the `collect_files()` method of your `VirtualScreen` object when your screen is complete.

-*Note*: the `collect_files()` method is **slow** due to the need to send possibly a **bunch** of files over the network.
-This method should only be run **once** over the lifetime of a `Screener` object, as several intermediate calls will yield the same result as a single, final call.
+*Note*: the `VirtualScreen.collect_files()` method is **slow** due to the need to send possibly a **bunch** of files over the network.
+This method should only be run **once** over the lifetime of a `VirtualScreen` object, as several intermediate calls will yield the same result as a single, final call.

 *Note*: `tempfile.gettempdir()` returns a path that depends the values of specific environment variables (see [here](https://docs.python.org/3/library/tempfile.html#tempfile.gettempdir).)
 It is possible that the value returned on your system is not actually a valid path for you!
 In this case you will likely get file permissions errors and must ask your system administrator where this value should point to and then set `TMPDIR` accordingly before running pyscreener!